ChrisSantosLang/redscience/docs/source/play.rst

 On the playground, the other player(s) display on the left along with their color(s), if assigned.
-The system also classifies other players based on relative expertise (in previous play) and degree to which they are "owed" favors.
+The system also classifies other players based on relative expertise (in previous play) and the degree to which they are "owed" favors (useful in multi-player games or to support pro-social stategies).

 The board(s) display in the center of the playground.
 The time bar on the bottom indicates the amount of time left in the current turn.